SpindleMonkey/project-1/README.md

 ### approach taken

+7/14/17: Reworked logic to handle multiple refreshes on game.html.
+Since I'm using modals with forms to get user input, each time a form is submitted, game.html is refreshed and wipes out all my globals!
+I now save state before accepting a form, and restore state after accepting a form.

+Clearly did not do a good job of planning this project, especially handling user interactions!
+I'm also seeing that my Trello stories are very incomplete, which means it's not much use for tracking progress.

 7/13/17: Replaced player images with raccoons for defense; removed stick figure images from repo.
 Working on logic for actually playing the game now.

 7/12/17: Added a new list to Trello so I can separate the stretch goal stories from the basic game stories (stretch goal stories are in the Backlog list, and are prioritized).